fboulnois/stable-diffusion-docker/README.md

 The images are saved as PNGs in the `output` folder using the prompt text.
 The `build.sh` script creates and mounts this folder as a volume in the container.

+## FAQ

+### What settings can change if I don't have 12GB+ of VRAM?

+* Make images smaller than 512x512 using --W and --H
+* Use --half to use smaller floats
+* Use the recently added --attention-slicing to decrease memory usage (but which also decreases speed)